CraZyLegenD/FreshAdapter/README.md

 @ViewBindingAdapter(
-    viewBinding = ItemviewPersonBinding::class, //sets the binding that's gonna be a constructor for the view holder attachItemViewClickListener = true, //whether to generate click listener on itemView click attachItemViewLongClickListener = true //same as itemViewClick listener but long click ) data class Person
+    viewBinding = ItemviewPersonBinding::class, //sets the binding that's gonna be a constructor for the view holder attachItemViewClickListener = true, //whether to generate click listener on itemView click attachItemViewLongClickListener = true //same as itemViewClick listener but long click, generateViewBindingStaticNames = true ///creates static object for your view binding so that you shouldn't paste the names around
+)
+data class Person
 ```